Skip to main content

 22

-Today’s journey takes you through a stunning landscape of snow-capped peaks as the trail gently ascends and undulates.
-We cross the Loju La (5100m), where the path winds around ridges, revealing expansive and breathtaking views.
-Many of these peaks remain unclimbed, enhancing the sense of exclusivity in the panorama that unfolds before us.
-Our campsite is nestled in a peaceful patch of grassy tundra, tucked between barren rocks and the sound of trickling streams, offering a serene spot to rest and absorb the beauty of the surroundings.
+On today’s stage of the Bhutan Snowman Trek, you traverse a stunning landscape of snow-capped peaks as the trail gently ascends and winds through the high mountains.
+Crossing the Loju La (5100 m), the path curves along ridges, unveiling expansive and breathtaking vistas.
+Many of these peaks remain unclimbed, adding to the sense of exclusivity and wonder.
+Our campsite lies in a tranquil patch of grassy tundra, nestled between barren rocks and the gentle sound of trickling streams—a serene spot to rest and fully absorb the surrounding beauty.

-Today’s journey takes you through a stunning landscape of snow-capped peaks as the trail gently ascends and undulates.
-We cross the Loju La (5100m), where the path winds around ridges, revealing expansive and breathtaking views.
-Many of these peaks remain unclimbed, enhancing the sense of exclusivity in the panorama that unfolds before us.
-Our campsite is nestled in a peaceful patch of grassy tundra, tucked between barren rocks and the sound of trickling streams, offering a serene spot to rest and absorb the beauty of the surroundings.
+On today’s stage of the Bhutan Snowman Trek, you traverse a stunning landscape of snow-capped peaks as the trail gently ascends and winds through the high mountains.
+Crossing the Loju La (5100 m), the path curves along ridges, unveiling expansive and breathtaking vistas.
+Many of these peaks remain unclimbed, adding to the sense of exclusivity and wonder.
+Our campsite lies in a tranquil patch of grassy tundra, nestled between barren rocks and the gentle sound of trickling streams—a serene spot to rest and fully absorb the surrounding beauty.

 Accommodation